dqops/dqo/docs/checks/table/sql/sql-condition-failed-count-on-table.md

 **sql condition failed count on table** checks

 **Description**
-Table level check that ensures that there are no more than a maximum number of rows fail a custom SQL condition (expression).
+Table-level check that ensures that there are no more than a maximum number of rows fail a custom SQL condition (expression).

 ___